JonathanP34/Markov-Chains/README.md

 # Markov Chain

-These classes make a matrix and a vector that can be used to markov chains and prediting possible future actions
+These classes make a matrix and a vector that can be used to markov chains and predicting possible future actions